-Windows and doors are so important to the design, functionality and efficiency of a home.
-They provide access, flood the home with sunlight and ventilation, can assist with reducing energy bills, and provide security and peace of mind.
+Windows and doors are vital to the design, functionality and efficiency of a home.
+They provide access and ventilation; fill spaces with sunlight; and can assist with reducing energy bills.
+They can also offer security and peace of mind.

 Western Red Cedar